The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 He has an engineering degree as well as a law degree.
 Much of his career has been spent in the computer industry, and in the blind community he is particularly known for his development of the Foundation’s Telephone Information Service.
 He is now semi-retired running his own business from home, doing consulting and projects in areas of technology and human rights law.

-Audit and Risk Committee, Policy Committee and Sir Arthur Pearson Memorial Fund Committee.
+Chair, Policy Committee, Audit and Risk Committee and People Committee.

 Judy Small, Deputy Chair